Problem solving: Problem-solving strategies

 Problem-solving strategies are steps to overcoming the obstacles to achieving a goal.
 The iteration of such strategies over the course of solving a problem is the "problem-solving cycle".

-Common steps in this cycle include recognizing the problem, defining it, developing a strategy to fix it, organizing knowledge and resources available, monitoring progress, and evaluating the effectiveness of the solution.
+Common steps in this cycle include recognizing the problem, defining it, developing a strategy to solve it, organizing available knowledge and resources, monitoring progress, and evaluating the effectiveness of the solution.
 Once a solution is achieved, another problem usually arises, and the cycle starts again.

 Insight is the sudden aha! solution to a problem, the birth of a new idea to simplify a complex situation.
 Solutions found through insight are often more incisive than those from step-by-step analysis.
 A quick solution process requires insight to select productive moves at different stages of the problem-solving cycle.
 Unlike Newell and Simon's formal definition of a move problem, there is no consensus definition of an insight problem.